KdudeDev/InfiniteMath/README.md

 GetSuffix will return a string with the number and a suffix at the end, these suffixes will go up to `1e+12000`.
 After, it will default to returning scientific notation.

 By default, it will return an abbreviated suffix (1K).
 Using `true` will use the default behavior.
-Using false will return the full suffix (1 Thousand)
+Using false will return the full suffix (1 Thousand).
 ```lua
 print(IM.new(1000):GetSuffix(), IM.new(1000):GetSuffix(true), IM.new(1000):GetSuffix(false))
 ```
-This will print `1K 1K 1 Thousand`
+This will print `1K 1K 1 Thousand`.

 ### ScientificNotation

-ScientificNotation will return a string with the number formatted in scientific notation
+ScientificNotation will return a string with the number formatted in scientific notation.
 ```lua
 print(IM.new(1000):ScientificNotation())
 ```
-This will print `1e+3`
+This will print `1e+3`.

 ### Reverse

 Reverse will attempt to return the constructed number converted into a regular number.
-If the constructed number is above `1e+308` it will instead return `INF`
+If the constructed number is above `1e+308` it will instead return `INF`.
 ```lua
 print(IM.new("1, 3"):Reverse())
 ```
-This will print `1000`
+This will print `1000`.

 ### GetZeros